valixxx1/Brainfuck-compiler/README.md

 # What is it?
-This is a simple Brainfuck compiler that I have made in C. It isn't slow, I think it faster than Python.
+This is a simple Brainfuck interpreter that I have made in C. It isn't slow, I think it faster than Python.
 # Quick Start
 1. Find `./bf` file;
 2. In the command line run `./bf hello_world.bf` and you will see "Hello, world!" (this example is from Wikipedia);